Best Beer Stocks for December 2025: Why I’m Still Betting on Consolidation

 Revenue per hectoliter up 4.9% through pure pricing power.
 Their premium brands like Michelob Ultra keep stealing share from craft beer.
 When millennials want to feel fancy but can’t afford $18 cocktails, they buy Mich Ultra instead of local IPAs.

-The BEES platform thing grew 63% to $785 million.
+The BEES platform grew 63% to $785 million.
 That’s their B2B marketplace.
 Most people don’t get it, but controlling distribution is more valuable than owning brands.
-Try launching a beer without AB InBev’s distribution network – good luck getting shelf space.
+Try launching a beer without AB InBev’s distribution network, good luck getting shelf space.

-Stock trades at 16.7X forward earnings with a 1.5% dividend.
+The risk I’m watching: They trade at 16.7X forward earnings with a 1.5% dividend.
 In a market where Tesla trades at 60X+ with no dividend, that’s almost insulting how cheap it is.
+But “cheap” can stay cheap if volumes keep declining faster than pricing can offset.

 Dynamic Stock Chart for TICKER STZ